Discover the Dentrix features designed to help with the tricky process of allocating balances and posting transactions accurately.

 Before inactivating a provider, choose the replacement provider carefully.
 It’s important that you understand how the balances and credits of the replacement provider will be affected.
 An example of how balances and credits will be affected is if provider DR01 retires.
 In Dentrix, payments have been posted to provider DR01, so he has a large credit within the provider credits reports.
 Provider DR02 is taking over the practice, but payments had not been posted to his provider ID, so he has a balance.
 When you inactivate DR01, and replace him with DR02, then DR01’s credit will be applied to DR02’s balance.

 Part of the inactivating process is to review a list of changes that will take place in your database when you inactivate a provider.
-Watch this short video to get an idea of how the Inactivate Provider feature works.
+Read this What’s New article to get an idea of how the Inactivate Provider feature and other new Dentrix features work.

 For additional information, read the following :